Reflective modular forms on lattices of prime level: Notations and basic lemmas

 \begin{lemma}[Proposition 6.1 in \cite{Sch17}] Let $M$ be a lattice of signature $(n,2)$ and prime level $p$.
 If $M$ has a $2p$-reflective modular form which can be constructed as a Borcherds product of a vector-valued modular form associated to $M^\vee/M$, then $n\leq 2+24/(p+1)$. \end{lemma}

-We introduce a particular case of Dittmann's result.
-Due to its importance, we recall its proof and write a remark to explain how to use this result to construct reflective modular forms.
+We introduce a special case of Dittmann's result.
+We repeat its proof, because not only the result is important to us, but also we can derive one construction of reflective modular forms (see Lemma \ref{rem:Dit} below) from the proof.

 \begin{lemma}[Lemma 4.5 in \cite{Dit18}] Let $M$ be a reflective lattice of signature $(n,2)$ and prime level $p$.
 If $M$ can be expressed as $U\oplus U(p)\oplus L$, then $n\leq 2+48/(p+1)$. \end{lemma}